-We use strict protocols for sourcing the approximately 60 varieties we use in our jewelry; and we are helping set industry standards that account for the realities of the supply chain, while seeking to increase transparency and traceability.
+We use strict protocols for sourcing the approximately 60 varieties of colored gemstones we use in our jewelry, and we are helping set industry standards that account for the realities of the supply chain while seeking to increase transparency and traceability.
+In 2021, we created a Colored Gemstone and Pearl Source Warranty Protocol that guides our work with suppliers so that we can continue to advance traceability and engage in key sourcing regions to improve social and environmental impacts.
 In some countries, where we have concerns about transparency and human rights, we have made the decision not to source prized stones, including lapis from Afghanistan and rubies from Myanmar.

 We also collaborate to create standards and share best practices to promote responsible gemstone supply chains.
-In 2015, we joined with others in the luxury jewelry industry and colored gemstone mining sector to form the Coloured Gemstone Working Group, which has developed due diligence tools, training materials and other resources for the colored gemstone sector.
+In 2015, we joined with others in the luxury jewelry industry and colored gemstone mining sector to form the Coloured Gemstone Working Group.
+In 2021, this group launched the Gemstones and Jewellery Community Platform, an online resource for stakeholders across the value chain to share knowledge, due diligence tools, training materials and other resources in an effort to create a more transparent and sustainable industry.
 Through industry partnerships and philanthropy, Tiffany and The Tiffany & Co.
 Foundation also support a range of stakeholders, from miners and traders to cutters and polishers, to help the colored gemstone sector support sustainable livelihoods in the many places people depend on it.

 Sourcing Other Materials

 We carefully consider how materials are procured and crafted, and we pay special attention to living species.
 We use guidance on species sustainability, including for our leathers, from the International Union for Conservation of Nature (IUCN) Red List and the Convention on International Trade in Endangered Species (CITES) Appendices.
-Tiffany is also in the process of developing Sustainable Material Guidance as a roadmap to help us source our key materials responsibly, including considerations of human rights and biodiversity impacts.
 We don’t use certain materials, including coral and ivory, in our products because we believe they cannot be sourced responsibly.
 We extend this approach beyond our products by taking a public stand on species protection, in select cases, and by supporting conservation efforts through strategic philanthropy.